astrohart/MFR/MFR.Settings.Configuration.Interfaces/README.md

 ##### Remarks

-If this is set to `true`, and the containing solution is open, then the solution will be closed prior to the start of the selected operation(s) and then re-opened when the selected operation(s) are complete.
+If this set to `true`, and the containing solution is open, then the solution will be closed prior to the start of the selected operation(s) and then re-opened when the selected operation(s) are complete.